beranradek/formio/README.md

 * Automatic binding, even to immutable objects, collections and arrays, nested objects and lists of them.
 * Support for (non)default constructors, static factory methods.
 * Primitives can be used everywhere.
-* Validation of form data (using bean validation API).
+* Validation of form data (both bean validation API annotations and net.formio.validation.Validator can be used).
 * Seamless support for file uploads and configurable max. request/file size.
 * Form definitions are immutable, composable, self-contained, can be easily shared and cached.
+* Automatic generating of form markup (or its parts) can be optionally used.
 * One simple entry point to API: Forms class.
 * Non-invasive, easy integration with frameworks, minimum dependencies.
 * Usable with various template frameworks, in environments with or without servlets, portlets, also in desktop applications.